 MATTRESS – We luckily scored an organic cotton and wool mattress secondhand which was barely used and covered in a protector, but I totally get wanting to buy a mattress new and in that case Naturepedic has a few different types of organic crib mattresses.

 MATTRESS PROTECTOR – We did get a waterproof mattress cover from Naturepedic, so far we haven’t really needed it, but I’m sure a time will come where we’ll be glad it’s on! 😅

 SHEETS – We have some organic crib sheets from both Naturepedic as well as these jersey ones which work great because our mattress seems to be slightly larger than standard so the stretch of the jersey makes them more flexible.

-SWADDLING BLANKETS – Our baby didn’t love being swaddled (so I’m glad we just got one), but they are still useful for many different things!
-We have this organic cotton one.*
+SWADDLING BLANKETS – Our baby doesn’t love being swaddled, but they are still useful for many different things!
+We have organic cotton ones like this.*